Sarthaksaraf96/Travel-Pakage-Prediction-Pricee/README.md

 Azure:
 - Azure provides services like Azure App Service for web and mobile app hosting, Azure SQL Database for database management, and Azure Functions for serverless computing.
 Azure Cognitive Services offers capabilities for vision, speech, and language recognition.
 Azure Maps is a geospatial platform that can be used for mapping and location-based services.
--Scalability:
+- Scalability:
   - Azure Autoscale can dynamically adjust resources, and Azure Functions scale automatically.
 Azure Virtual Machines come in various sizes for scalability, and Azure Kubernetes Service (AKS) is available for containerized applications.
 - Integration :
   - Azure has a strong integration offering with Azure Logic Apps for workflow automation, Azure Service Bus for messaging, and Azure Event Grid for event-driven architectures.
 Azure API Management can be used for managing APIs.